mick352/esdoc2/README.md

 ## ESDoc2

 ESDoc2 is a drop-in replacement of ESDoc, a documentation generator for JavaScript.
-ESDoc2 was created as the result of the original author of ESDoc refusing to add any other contributors to the project, despite the project falling behind.  **If you are using ESDoc, you should switch to ESDoc2.**
+ESDoc2 was created as the result of the original author of ESDoc refusing to add any other contributors to the project.
+ESDoc2 is the decentralized version, contributors and maintainers are welcome.

 ## Features
 - Generates good documentation.